sunnysinghdev/Notes/linuxcommand.md

 `gcc`    | compiles multiple languages (C, C++, Objective-C, Ada, FORTRAN, and Java) to machine code.
-`gdb`    | GDB (GNU DeBugger), enables you to step through the execution of a program `head`   | listing of the first 10 lines of a file `history`| previously issued command.
+`gdb`    | GDB (GNU DeBugger), enables you to step through the execution of a program `head`   | listing of the first 10 lines of a file `hostnamectl` | command Use hostnamectl command to query and change the system hostname and related settings.
+Just type the following command to check OS name and Linux kernel version.
+`history`| previously issued command.
 `htop`   | granted top is the basic command and htop is an add-on, but how better do you check running processes, memory, and cpu via command line?
 `ifconfig`|check/set your network interfaces